SapphireDb/SapphireDb/DemoClient/projects/ng-realtime-database/Readme.md

 ### Use it where you need it

-To access the realtime database you need to inject realtime database where you need it.
+To access the realtime database you need to inject `RealtimeDatabase` where you need it.

 Example:
 ```